mszegedy/plea/story/ch-7.md

 "Oh.
 Yeah."

-"That comes next… oh, here it is."
+"That comes next… oh, here it is.
+Good, it's the spicy kind."

 "Should I put on rice?" asked Vasilisa.
 Tosha had a strange habit of forgetting the rice.